 Once you’ve identified your pension provider, you can contact them to find out details about your pension, including the value of your pension pot, the fees you’re paying, and how your money is being invested.

-Once you’ve signed up to PensionBee and given us a few personal and employment details, your BeeKeeper gets to work contacting your pension providers to get a transfer balance for each of your old pensions.
+Once you’ve signed up to PensionBee and given us a few details, you’ll be assigned a dedicated BeeKeeper who’ll get to work contacting your pension providers to get a transfer balance for each of your old pensions.
 Some providers take longer to respond than others, but most take a few weeks.
 Your BeeKeeper will keep you updated on their progress via email.